-The multi-billion dollar beauty industry has given birth to thousands of hair products - but are you using the right ones?
-We bet you didn't know that there are various types of shampoos to suit your scalp and strands!
-Shampoos’ range varies according to hair texture as well.
-You can find shampoos for dry, normal, oily, frizzy, or any type of hair.
-Read on to find different types of shampoos and find out if you’re using the right one for your hair.
+The multi-billion dollar beauty industry has given birth to thousands of hair products – but are you using the right ones?
+We bet you didn’t know that there are various types of shampoos to suit your scalp and strands!
+Shampoo range vary according to hair texture as well.
+You can find shampoo for dry, natural, oily, frizzy or any type of hair.
+Read on to find different types of shampoo and find out if you’re using the right one for your hair.

 We know that every shampoo doesn’t suit each hair type.
 So, how do you determine what’s best for you?
 Let us make it easy for you and let you know the type of shampoo and the attributes related to them.

 Use a lot of products on your hair?
 You’ll notice, after some time, that your hair is getting weighed down.
 A clarifying shampoo is formulated to remove product build up from the hair and scalp, leaving it fresh and squeaky clean.
 People with greasy, limp, weighed down hair can try using this shampoo to remove deposits.
 However, clarifying shampoos tend to be harsh, so make sure you follow them up with a conditioner and use them once a week.

 POPxo Recommends: L’oreal Professionnel Paris Serioxyl GlucoBoost Clarifying Shampoo (Rs 1,477)

 The purpose of a neutralizing shampoo is to balance out your hair’s pH level.
 If you have used a lot of chemicals, relaxants and products on your hair, chances are that your hair’s pH levels are off balance.
 A neutralizing shampoo helps restore balance and makes your hair healthier.
 Neutralizing shampoos are usually used after hair relaxation.